-Here is a first nudge or small, safe experiment enabling you to look out a New Normal.
-It is a follow up to my suggestion on the Welcome Page.
+Here is a first nudge or small, safe experiment enabling you to pursue a New Normal.
+It follows up my suggestions on the Welcome Page.

 What does the picture below mean to you?
 If it is puzzling, take a moment to focus on it.
 Just notice what comes into your head – whatever comes.